Neurosurgery Faculty Spotlight: Mari Groves

 My research interests focus on pediatric spinal disease and how surgical intervention can impact the growth and neurological function over a child's life.
 Many children are diagnosed with debilitating spinal disease very early in their life and our understanding and appreciation of this is growing day by day.

 What is the most satisfying aspect of being a neurosurgeon?

-Everyday I come to work and I am humble to be able to offer my counsel to families faced with difficult and sometimes impossible decisions regarding the left and treatment of their child.
-As a mother myself, I can understand the fear and apprehension that might surround surgical solution to a life altering diagnosis and I am incredibility humbled to be apart of that healing process.
+Every day, I am humbled to be able to offer my counsel to families faced with difficult and sometimes impossible decisions regarding the treatment of their child.
+As a mother myself, I can understand the fear and apprehension that might surround a surgical solution to a life-altering diagnosis.
+I am incredibility reverent of these difficult scenarios and honored to be part of that healing process.

-For patients and potential patients (parents) Maryland is dedicated to providing the patient with the best care and I hope that parents feel confident that the treatment team and my self at Maryland will give their child the best individualized care possible.
+For patients (and parents), I can attest that Maryland is dedicated to providing the best care possible.
+I hope that parents feel confident that the team and myself strive to consistently provide their child the very best individualized care.